dmontgomery/Akka.Management/src/discovery/zookeeper/Akka.Discovery.Zookeeper/README.md

 ```

 ## Using Discovery Together with Akka.Management and Cluster.Bootstrap
-All discovery plugins are designed to work with Cluster.Bootstrap to provide an automated way to form a cluster that is not based on hard wired seeds configuration.
+All discovery plugins are designed to work with Cluster.Bootstrap to provide an automated way to form a cluster that is not based on hard-wired seeds configuration.

 ### Configuring using Akka.Hosting